Get insider access

 4. Best Lower Mid-Range Upright Vacuum

 The Kenmore Intuition Bagged is the best upright vacuum cleaner we've tested at a lower mid-range price point.
-It incurs higher ownership costs than bagless alternatives like the Shark Performance Plus Lift-Away since you'll need to replace its disposable filters and dirtbag occasionally.
-However, it's even cheaper than the Shark, and since it uses dirtbags that seal in debris and has a separate HEPA filter, it offers superb filtration performance.
+It incurs higher ownership costs than bagless alternatives like the Shark Performance Plus Lift-Away since you'll need to occasionally replace its disposable filters and dirtbag.
+However, it's cheaper up-front, and since it uses dirtbags that seal in debris and has a separate HEPA filter, it offers superb filtration performance.
 Better yet, you can release its dirtbag from its internal compartment with the press of a latch, so you won't dirty your hands when taking it out.

-While debris pickup performance isn't as impressive as any of our more expensive picks above, the Kenmore still delivers an impressive overall performance on carpets and bare floors.
-It also has a brushroll off switch, preventing it from scattering around larger debris on hard flooring.
+While the Kenmore's debris pickup performance isn't as impressive as any of our more expensive picks above, it still delivers solid overall performance on carpets and bare floors.
+It also has a brushroll off switch, preventing it from scattering larger debris on hard flooring.
 Additionally, like Shark's series of 'Lift-Away' upright vacuums, you can disconnect its canister unit from its floorhead and carry it around, making it easier to clean hard-to-reach areas with its hose.

 Unfortunately, there's no way of adjusting its floorhead height, so it can easily get bogged down on thick, high-pile carpeting.
 Its bulky dirtbag compartment also makes cleaning under tables and chairs difficult.
 Check out the BISSELL Pet Hair Eraser Turbo Plus if you want something easier to maneuver on thick carpeting.
 However, the BISSELL feels flimsier, and its bagless design is more demanding in terms of maintenance since you'll need to empty its dustbin and clean its filters regularly.